+Actuarial assumptions: Interest rate

+Medical inflation

+7.0% in 2023, 7.0% in 2024, decreasing by 0.5% each year until 5.5% in 2027, 5.4% in 2028 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model.

+Mortality table

-Actuarial cost method Actuarial assumptions: Interest rate Medical inflation Entry age normal, level dollar 4.32% 6.5% in 2022, 7.0% in 2023, decreasing by 0.5% each year until 5.5% in 2026, 5.4% in 2027 to 4.1% in 2075 and later based on the Society of Actuaries Long- Run Medical Cost Trend Model.
-Mortality table PubS-2010 mortality table for police officers and firefighters and PubG-2010 mortality table for nonuniformed employees Retirement age Nonuniformed employees are assumed to retire at age 62 and completion of 10 years of service.
+PubS-2010 mortality table for police officers and firefighters and PubG-2010 mortality table for nonuniformed employees Nonuniformed employees are assumed to retire at age 62 and assumed to retire at age 62 and completion of 10 years of service.
 Police Officers age 53 and older and Firefighters age 55 and older are assumed to retire immediately upon reaching 25 years of service.
 Retirement is mandatory upon attainment of age 60.